 The Latest: Explosions kill at least 6 at funeral in Kabul

-Hundreds of demonstrators demanded better security in the Afghan capital in the wake of a powerful truck bomb attack t... .
-A policeman rests during a demonstration in Kabul, Afghanistan, Friday, June 2, 2017.
+Protesters throw stones at police during a demonstration in Kabul, Afghanistan, on Friday, June 2, 2017.
+Hundreds of demonstrators demanded better security in the Afghan capital in the wake of a powerful truck bomb attack that killed scores of people.

 Comments